ossd-s23/project-evaluation/arch_linux_evaluation.md

     - __when was the pull request closed:__

-- __do maintainers respond quickly to pull requests when they are opened?__
+- __do maintainers respond quickly to pull requests when they are opened?__ Yes, quick responses relative to importance of the PR.